 Any Rally 2 or other penalties incurred after the end of this last special stage (excluding super special stages) will be ignored, but solely for the purpose of establishing this starting order.

-3) P1 drivers re-starting on Saturday or Sunday under Rally 2 regulations, shall start as a merged group after the other P1 drivers according to their position in the classification.
+3) P1 drivers re-starting on Saturday or Sunday under Rally 2 regulations, shall start as a merged group after the other P1 drivers entered with 2017 WRC cars according to their position in the classification.